mickem/nscp/docs/docs/api/rest/modules.md

 ## List modules

-The modules API will responde to get with a list of all currently loaded modules.
+The modules API will respond to get with a list of all currently loaded modules.
 You can add `all=true` if you want to show modules which are not loaded as well.
 This is significantly slower as NSClient++ has to inspect all available modules.